 Train your staff!
 Though the restaurant manager runs the show, the chefs, waiters, and bartenders are the ones who interact with customers.
 This means that they have that moment of interaction to determine whether or not these people will return.
 Ensure that they know the ethos and way your restaurant works and train them to make anyone that walks through the door feel welcome and well looked after.
 Train them to see it not just as a restaurant, but an experience.

 Become a leader, not a boss; this comes under staff training, encouragement and also micromanagement.
 It is good to care, but the second your staff feel micromanaged.
 They may feel less trusted and that won’t help the environment of the restaurant as you and your employees moods will reflect on the business.
 A successful restaurant is the result of a hard working manager and their team.
 When you micromanage or bark demands, it can make your staff feel underappreciated; if there’s a problem for example, instead of saying “this is wrong, this is why and this is because of this person”, approach it with “how can we make this better?”
 Teams don’t stop as soon as they reach management level, encourage growth and become a team player.

 Being on social media to promote the restaurant is good, but actually being social is even better.
-Your customers are the core of your business, if it weren’t for them, you wouldn’t have the funds to manage your restaurant in the first place!
-Make a habit of checking comments and reviews daily and make sure to take the correct approach so that regardless of how negative or positive comments are, the customers still feel cared for.
+Your customers are the core of your business.
+If it weren’t for them, you wouldn’t have the funds to manage your restaurant in the first place!
+Make a habit of checking comments and reviews daily.
+Ensure you take the correct approach so that regardless of how negative or positive comments are, the customers still feel cared for.
 If you come across a bad review, no matter how defensive you feel, remember that customer retention and care is key; reply appropriately, hey, they may even have a good point or suggestion.

 If you want to learn more about the last point, we have a blog about bringing sustainability to your restaurant here.